The Function and Role of Damages Experts

 During his or her oral evidence, particularly during cross-examination and when answering questions from the tribunal, the key characteristics of a good expert (independence, integrity and clarity) should again be apparent.
 In particular, the expert should not modify answers to enhance his or her appointing party’s position, conceal the effect of alternative assumptions (or errors) or deliberately complicate matters being considered by the tribunal.
 An expert whose evidence is helpful to the tribunal is much more likely to have that evidence relied on by the tribunal in its award.

 It is common nowadays for counsel to highlight which experts have been helpful or unhelpful to the tribunal in their closing submissions.
 Sometimes this is no more than a variant of ‘my expert is prettier than yours’, but sometimes differences in the experience or impartiality of the experts merit serious scrutiny.
 It is to be hoped that tribunals show a greater willingness to consider and comment on whether the experts before them have properly fulfilled their role of assisting the tribunal.

-Richard Boulton QC is a barrister at One Essex Court and chairman of Berkeley Research Group (UK) Limited.
-Joe Skilton is a director at Berkeley Research Group.
+Richard Boulton QC is a barrister at One Essex Court and the honorary chairman of Berkeley Research Group (UK) Limited.
+Nikola Stambolić is a director at Berkeley Research Group.
 This chapter was originally co-authored by Joe Skilton and has been updated by Nikola Stambolić.

-P. 3, 2012 International Arbitration Survey, Queen Mary University of London.
+2012 International Arbitration Survey, Queen Mary University of London, p.
+3.

 Although not directly relevant to the topics covered in this book, the common themes identified in this chapter are also present in the English Civil Procedure Rules (Part 35) dealing with experts and assessors.